getsolus/solus-site.github.io/content/blog/this-year-in-solus-2016.md

 When I first started talking about Solus at the beginning of 2016, I used the analogy that what we were building was the engine for our vehicle, one to deliver us to our goals for Solus.
 While we’re still building that engine, we’re in a drastically better shape than we were in 2016, and we’re more confident, and bolder, than ever.

 I feel it's understating things to say we've been busy.
-While on occassion it felt there was quiet moments, looking at the big picture shows that we were anything but quiet.
+While on occasion it felt there was quiet moments, looking at the big picture shows that we were anything but quiet.
 So This Year in Solus is going to be broken up into 4 quarters, where:

 - Q1 is January - March.
 - Q2 is April - June.